 These three parts control processes in the body, including movement, memory, and thinking.

 The cerebrum makes up more than 85% of the brain’s weight.
 It’s the part of the brain that controls daily activities such as reading, learning, and speech.
 It also assists planned muscle movements such as walking, running and body movement.

 The cerebrum is the main part of the brain that develops thinking.
 It helps you play chess, solve a crossword puzzle, or figure out your next move in a complex video game.

 The cerebrum has two hemispheres – the left hemisphere and right hemisphere.
 Each hemisphere controls the opposite side of the body.

 Which part of the brain is responsible for thinking and memory?

-The majority of thinking-related processes happen in frontal lobe.
-These include decision-making, problem solving, and planning.
+The majority of thinking-related processes happen in the frontal lobe.
+These include decision-making, problem-solving, and planning.

 The frontal lobe also helps the development of cognition, language processing, and intelligence.